The Frozen Dead (TV series): Development and production

-The series was produced by Gaumont Télévision and co-produced by Metropole Television.
+The series was produced by Gaumont Télévision and co-produced by Métropole Télévision.
 Directed by Laurent Herbiet, it was created and written by Gérard Carré, Caroline Van Ruymbeke and Pascal Chaumeil, with a script from Hamid Hlioua and Laurent Herbiet based on the 2011 novel Glacé by Bernard Minier.
 Filming in the French Pyrenees started on 15 February 2016 and wrapped in early April.
 Among the locations used are the towns of Bagnères-de-Luchon and Garin, and the Peyragudes ski resort.

 The image used in the title sequence was inspired by a painting by August Friedrich Schenck and represents the harshness of winter and the cruelty of predators towards their prey.
 The mysterious cloaked figure symbolizes Julian Hirtmann, the manipulative character in the series.
 The title sequence is accompanied by a children's choir rendition of the song "Hurt" by Nine Inch Nails.

 Release

 The Frozen Dead premiered in France on 10 January 2017.
 Netflix acquired worldwide distributions rights in October 2017, and released the series from 1 January 2018 to October 2021.